HAS-Tools-Fall2020/homework-PatJNeri/Submissions/Neri_HW4.md

 # Homework #4
 *by Patrick Neri*

+___
+### Grade
+3/3 - nice job, we will be getting to plotting soon don't worry.
+Also you can use an atom plugin to add images to your markdown. instructions are included in next weeks assignment.
+___

 ## In this week
 ### We utilized histograms to see more frequent values and trends.
 This showed more visibly what I saw previously, and allowed the picture to display what my eyeballs and numbers could not.